 Users

 Your company’s employees can pose a serious threat to your organization’s SaaS data security.
+Identity management, along with access control mechanisms, are essential to tracking user behavior, preventing unauthorized access, and mitigating risks posed by negligent or malicious insiders.

 Whether they’re making an unintentional mistake that results in data being shared with the wrong people, or they act maliciously to obtain data and sell it on to the highest bidder, you need to have protocols in place to mitigate the risk created by your users.

-Your SaaS security platform should provide you with ongoing monitoring of user behavior, armed with context and insights into what actions are part of everyday workflows and what should be cause for alarm.
+Your SaaS Security Platform should provide you with ongoing monitoring of user behavior, armed with context and insights into what actions are part of everyday workflows and what should be cause for alarm.

 Ideally, your SaaS data security solution should provide education for users, explaining to them why a move is risky so that they avoid making the same mistake again in the future.